 On 5 July 1905, master hairdresser Paul Miersch announced to his valued customers that he had moved his business to a new building.
-This building had so many rooms that Paul rented some of them to travellers.
+This building had so many rooms that Paul rented some of them to travellers passing through the town.
 That is how Namibia’s oldest hotel began.
 Fast-forward to 1954.
 The hotel was taken over by Sebastian and Elisabeth Rummel who turned the hotel into a luxury establishment.
 Today, the hotel is one of the oldest and finest hotels in Namibia, and an integral part of Swakopmund and its heritage.

 The word ‘Hansa’ is derived from the Old High-German word for group or team.
 Eventually, it began to mean “a meeting place for travellers overseas”, an appropriate appellation for the Hansa Hotel .
 The Hotel has won many well-deserved accolades.
 It is known for its classic elegance and charm, hospitality and fine cuisine.